July was another good month for the stock market and the federal Thrift Savings Plan (TSP).

 All of the TSP funds had a positive return in July.
 The biggest gain came with the I fund which was up 9.74%.
 It is now up 16.99% for the year.
 The S and C funds also did very well moving up 8.66% and 7.58% respectively.

 This is the fifth month in a row for positive returns from your TSP investments.
-(Here are the monthly returns for all of the TSP funds for 2009.)
 The widely followed Dow Jones Industrial Average was up 8.6% for the month which is its best monthly performance since October 2002.
 It was the best July for the Dow in percentage terms since 1989.

 The S&P 500 (the index on which the TSP’s C fund is based) was up 7.4% in July and it has risen 34.33% in five months, its best five-month span since October 1938.